haimbilia/BuyHub/readme.txt

-    => 061094 - Admin UI: Titles are not showing in the table and it is a mandatory field => 061073 - Admin UI: Heading is missing for the search's dropdown under the "meta tags management" section => 061115 - commission going negative when refund the product [RV-9.3.1]
+    => 061094 - Admin UI: Titles are not showing in the table and it is a mandatory field => 061073 - Admin UI: Heading is missing for the search's dropdown under the "meta tags management" section => 061115 - commission going negative when refund the product [RV-9.3.1] => 061057 - Admin UI: 'URL Rewriting' is not working for the SEARCH

 New Features:
     => Admin shipped products listing page